+Welcome to Affect Autism!
 What a great fortune that the url affectautism.com was available!
-I thought of the name during one of my DIR certificate courses.
+I thought of the name during one of my DIR® certificate courses.
 In the videos I’ve seen, Dr. Stanley Greenspan spoke so eloquently about affect within the relationship with a primary caregiver.
-We aim to positively and respectfully affect (the verb) or promote, support, and guide our child’s growth and development using affect (the noun).
+In DIRFloortime®, or “Floortime“, we aim to positively and respectfully affect (the verb) or promote, support, and guide our child’s growth and development using affect (the noun).

-I was long familiar with the concept of ‘relationship’ from my studies of Dr. Gordon Neufeld’s developmental attachment model for parenting even before my son’s brain inflammation.
-So when I stumbled upon the Developmental, Individual differences, Relationship-based (DIR) model, I knew this was the model for my family.
-It fit in line so well with Dr. Neufeld’s work.
+I was long familiar with the concept of “relationship” from my studies of Dr. Gordon Neufeld’s developmental attachment model for parenting even before my son’s brain inflammation and autism diagnosis.
+So when I stumbled upon the Developmental, Individual differences, Relationship-based (DIR®) model, I knew this was the model for my family.
+It fit in line so well with Dr. Neufeld’s work that I believed in.

 Affect = Emotion

-One of my course readings really solidified the concept of ‘affect’ within the caregiver-child relationship.
-Dr. Greenspan talks about the affective reciprocal interaction between caregiver and child and its importance in development.
-For those of you keen on reading more, the full paper can be found on the DIR/Floortime main website.
+One of my course readings really solidified the concept of “affect” within the caregiver-child relationship.
+Dr. Greenspan talked about the affective reciprocal interactions between caregiver and child and their importance in development.
+For those of you keen on reading more, the full paper can be found on the DIRFloortime® main website.

 Affective = emotional experience